bikebrigade/dispatch/README.md

 # Contributors
-This project's history has been squashed as part of open-sourcing, so not all contributirons are reflected in the Git history.
+This project's history has been squashed as part of open-sourcing, so not all contributions are reflected in the Git history.

 Please see [CONTRIBUTORS.md](https://github.com/bikebrigade/dispatch/blob/main/CONTRIBUTORS.md) for the list of contributors.